surg0r/lamport/README.md

 # Hash based signatures
 Quantum resistant lamport-diffie, winternitz and merkle tree hash based signature functions (in progress)..

-Currently supports LD-OTS and W-OTS keypair gen, signing and verification using sha256.
+Currently supports: LD-OTS, W-OTS and W-OTS+ keypair gen, signing and verification using sha256.
+Additionally supports: MSS and XMSS(with W-OTS+) signing and verification for many-sign capability..XMSS is far faster but with larger keysizes

+Todo: Reduce XMSS keysizes with PRF.
+Add hypertree support for chained XMSS tree signatures..

 <b>LD-OTS</b>